Teaching English in France

 idea to buy one on a Friday).
 Automated ticket machines located in the metro are open 24 hours a day and have an English menu.
 Zone 1 passes cover all of central Paris, where most are located.

 - Go door-to-door.
 Visit the schools, hand over your cover letter and CV, and wait for them to call.
 Above all, don't get discouraged.
-No matter what they tell you, a few schools do have the capacity
+Just keep trying!

 - Be patient.
 After a week or so you should start getting calls.
 Don't harass employers.
 Give them at least a week to look over your CV and call you.
 Some employers will want to do the interview